dcm4che/dcm4chee-conf/readme.md

 - the script was never executed before
 - the current version of the script is greater than the last executed version (String.compareTo is used to compare) If a script has no such annotation - it will be assigned a default version - see constant org.dcm4che3.conf.api.upgrade.UpgradeScript#NO_VERSION .

+If the property `activeUpgradeRunnerDeployment` is specified (can be either full name (without extension) or a prefix), the upgrade will only be ran from that deployment.
+Other deployments will just wait for the current configuration version to become equal to `upgradeToVersion`.

 Example: [DefaultArchiveConfigInitScript](https://github.com/dcm4che/dcm4chee-arc-cdi/blob/master/dcm4chee-arc-conf-default/src/main/java/org/dcm4chee/archive/conf/defaults/DefaultArchiveConfigInitScript.java)